tomekzaw/ewl/README.md

 ewl_CD = ewl.play(C, D)
 ```

+### Example games

+The library comes with a series of built-in example games, in particular a few variants of Quantum Prisoner's Dilemma with different parametrizations from various articles (see [here](https://github.com/tomekzaw/ewl/blob/master/src/ewl/games.py)).

 ### Qiskit integration

 This library also integrates with [Qiskit](https://qiskit.org/), allowing arbitrary quantum games in the EWL protocol to be executed on [IBM Q](https://www.ibm.com/quantum-computing/) devices.
 First, you need to load your credentials: